On the Combinatorial Version of the Slepian-Wolf Problem: Randomized polynomial time protocol

 \item[($4_A$)] Then Alice computes hash values of these blocks.
 More technically, we consider a universal family of hash functions

 With some standard universal hash family, we may assume that these hash functions are indexed by bit strings $l$ of length $O(k)$, see Proposition~\ref{proposition-hash}.
-Alice choses at random $m$ indices $l_1,\ldots, l_m$ of hash functions.
-Then Alice applies each $\hash_{l_j}$ to the corresponding block $X'_j$ and sends to Charlie the resulting hash values $ \hash^A_{l_1}(X_1'), \ldots, \hash^A_{l_m}(X_m'), $ see Fig.~10.
+Alice chooses at random $m$ indices $l_1,\ldots, l_m$ of hash functions.
+Then Alice applies each $\hash_{l_j}$ to the corresponding block $X'_j$ and sends to Charlie the resulting hash values $ \hash^A_{l_1}(X_1'), \ldots, \hash^A_{l_m}(X_m'), $ see Fig.~\ref{fig-10}.

 \item[($5_A$)] Compute the Reed-Solomon checksums of the sequence $X'_1, \ldots, X'_m$ that are enough to reconstruct all blocks $X_j'$ if most $\sigma m$ of them are corrupted, and send them to Charlie.
-These checksums make a string of $O(\sigma mk)$ bits, see Proposition~\ref{proposition-rs}. \item[($1_B$)] Choose at random a permutation $\pi_B : \{1,\ldots,n\} \to \{1,\ldots,n\}$ and use it to permute the bits of $Y$, i.e.,
+These checksums make a string of $O(\sigma mk)$ bits, see Proposition~\ref{proposition-rs}.

 \end{itemize}

 \textbf{Summary:} Alice sends to Charlie three tranches of information, \begin{itemize} \item[(i)] $\lambda n$ bits of $X$ selected at random, \item[(ii)] hashes for each of $m=n/k$ blocks in the permuted string $X'$, \item[(iii)] the Reed--Solomon checksums for the blocks of $X'$. \end{itemize}